salessa/compwned/docs/index.md

-ComPWNED is a free app that lets you safely check if your password has appeared among 320 million password that have been breached and exposed online.
+ComPWNED is a free app that lets you safely check if your password has appeared among 320 million passwords that have been breached and exposed online.

 The software comes packaged with a compact database of breached passwords.
 - If the application tells you your password is *not* in the list, it means it is not is not among the 320 million breached passwords.